Frequently Asked Questions

 - Recruit deputies must be at least 21 years of age by hire date.
 There are no other age restrictions.

-- Applicants must posses a driver’s license in the State of Oregon (or obtain one before hire date).
+- Applicants must posses a valid driver’s license (or obtain one before hire date).
 Acceptable driving record required.

 - No domestic violence convictions on record.
 No felony convictions on record.
 Misdemeanor conviction reviewed on a case-by-case basis.

 - U.S. citizenship must be obtained within 12 months of hire for jail recruit deputies, and 18 months for patrol recruit deputies.